kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/13_multi_container_pods/transcript.md

 In Kubernetes, the first container that's listed in your yaml file, is treated to as the main container, and all the other containers are treated as supporting containers.

+These containers are referred to by other names, such as sidecar containers, secondary containers,...etc.

+As these names implies. the supporting containers aren't supposed to provide a pod's primary service.
+Instead it provides additional features, such as log forwarding using filebeat.